Cortex Command

 “Jetpacking out of control and then smashing into 3 enemy NPCs and watching everyone explode is hilarious.”

-The game boasts high replayability, primarily due to its extensive modding community that offers a variety of mods and scenarios, enhancing the gameplay experience significantly.
-Players appreciate the unique mechanics and sandbox elements, which allow for endless ways to engage with the game.
-While the base game may become repetitive over time, the availability of mods keeps it fresh and enjoyable for many users.
+The game boasts high replayability, primarily due to its extensive modding community, which offers a variety of mods that enhance gameplay and introduce new scenarios.
+Players appreciate the unique combat mechanics and sandbox elements, allowing for endless ways to play, although some note that the base game may require mods to maintain interest over time.
+Overall, the combination of community support and mod options significantly contributes to the game's replay value.

 “The community mod support for this game is on another level and makes it insanely replayable.”

-“Cortex Command is an endlessly replayable action strategy game, and now with Workshop Corporation, it is much easier to install mods and now even more replayable.”
+“Cortex Command is an endlessly replayable action strategy game and now with Workshop Corporation it is much easier to install mods and now even more replayability.”

 “As for play and replayability, it truly depends on what kind of system specs you have.
 If you have a lot of RAM opened up, then it should run fairly smoothly.
-Just don't get mods that'll crash the game.
-For replayability, if you download some scenarios, it can be very worth it.
+Just don't get mods that'll crash the game, and for replayability, if you download some scenarios it can be very worth it.
 All in all, it's a good game with a couple of rough edges like not enough maps or slow-moving characters, but the positives outweigh the negatives from my experience.”

 - 18 % positive mentions